aplteam/Cider/README.md

 1. Brings all code and variables into the project space
 1. Checks whether any Tatin install folders do not actually have any packages installed but have a non-empty dependency file.

-   This may happen in case the package install folders are not uploaded to, say, GitHub (`.gitignore`) and the project was just downloaded.
+   This may happen if the package install folders are not uploaded to, say, GitHub (`.gitignore`) and the project has just been downloaded.
-1. Asks the user whether Cider should check all Tatin packages (if there are any) for later versions
+1. Ask the user whether Cider should check all Tatin packages (if there are any) for later versions
-1. Loads all Tatin packages specified in the file `cider.config`, if any; see `dependencies.tatin` and `dependencies_dev.tatin`
+1. Load all Tatin packages specified in the file `cider.config`, if any; see `dependencies.tatin` and `dependencies_dev.tatin`
-1. Injects a namespace `CiderConfig` into the project space and...
+1. Inject a namespace `CiderConfig` into the project space and...
    * populates it with the contents of the configuration file as APL arrays
    * adds a variable `HOME` that remembers the path the project was loaded from
-1. Injects a namespace `TatinVars` in case the project would end up as a package
+1. Inject a namespace `TatinVars` in case the project ends up as a package
-1. Checks whether the project's config file does carry a non-empty value for `init`.
-If that's the case it must be a function that is then called by Cider, typically for initializing the project
+1. Check whether the project's config file does carry a non-empty value for `init`.
+If that's the case, it must be a function that is then called by Cider, typically for initializing the project
 1. If there is a variable `ToDo` in the root of the project, and the variable is not empty, then this variable is printed to the session
-1. If the project is managed by Git then Cider executes the `git status` command on the project folder and puts the result on view
+1. If the project is managed by Git, then Cider executes the `git status` command on the project folder and puts the result on view

 Notes:

 * The name of the project space is defined in the Cider config file, but this can be overwritten with the `-projectSpace=` option
-* In case the `dependencies.tatin` and `dependencies_dev.tatin` parameter specifies one or more packages then the references pointing to those Tatin packages are all established in `projectSpace` by default.
+* In case the `dependencies.tatin` and `dependencies_dev.tatin` parameter specifies one or more packages, then the references pointing to those Tatin packages are all established in `projectSpace` by default.

   However, this can be overwritten by specifying a different target space by adding: